 Pokemon (Practically all of them)

-Pokemon has to be possibly the perfect game to play with your better half.
+Pokemon has to be possibly the perfect game to play with your better half with your pokemon go account.
 The original Game Boy games are great for those who want to catch them all and trade between themselves.
 There’s a co-op feature in Pokemon Let’s Go Pikachu/Eevee for the Switch that actually makes the game pretty busted in your favor, all the battles are 2 V 1 in co-op and you have better chances of catching Pokemon with someone else there, but it was fun going through Kanto with my girlfriend.
 We have yet to play the older games and hunt down all 150 of the original line up, but there’s also a comforting feeling when two people are playing the same game, talking to each other and seeing how far the other is in the game.

 Super Smash Bros. ( All of them)